Leader: Rick Webster

 - Topics suggested by group members

-Find the support you need when it comes to money.
+Find the support you need for your finances.
 Join us on Thursdays.

 Richard Webster is the CEO of Rena-Fi, Inc., a financial literacy platform.
 ADDA has partnered with Rena-Fi to bring the benefits of financial education to its membership.
 Rena-Fi empowers and inspires students to develop a better financial future.
 Learn more at Rena-Fi.com.